 Most Bhutanese visit to offer butter lamp, milk and hoist prayer for all sentient beings.

 Recommend safety Tips while Visiting Burning Lake

-Wear Good grip foot wears, to protect you from muddy trails.
+- Wear Good grip footwear, to protect you from muddy trails.

-Don’t stand near the lake, if you have height phobia.
+- Don’t stand near the lake, if you have a height phobia.